High-frequency diode effect in superconducting Nb$_3$Sn micro-bridges: Experimental details

 \section{Experimental details}

 Our study used conventional $\mathrm{Nb}_{3}\mathrm{Sn}$ superconducting thin film bridges.
-The $\mathrm{Nb}_{3}\mathrm{Sn}$ films were prepared in a DC/RF magnetron sputtering system (manufactured by AJA International, Inc.) with a base pressure of $1 \times 10^{-8}$ \textrm{Torr}.
+The $\mathrm{Nb}_{3}\mathrm{Sn}$ films were prepared in a DC/RF magnetron sputtering system (manufactured by AJA International, Inc.) with a base pressure of $1 \times 10^{-8}$ Torr.
 The $\mathrm{Nb}$ target (Kurt Lesker, $99.95\%$) was placed inside a DC gun while the $\mathrm{Sn}$ target (Kurt Lesker, $99.999\%$) was sputtered using an RF source to avoid melting.
-The sapphire substrate (AdValue Technology, thickness $650$ \textmu \textrm{m}, $C$-cut) was cleaned thoroughly with isopropyl alcohol before it was mounted on the holder.
-In our chamber's configuration, the substrate holder is at the center of the chamber facing upwards, while the sputtering guns (up to $5$) are located at the top.
+The sapphire substrate (AdValue Technology, thickness $650$ \textmu m, $C$-cut) was cleaned thoroughly with isopropyl alcohol before it was mounted on the holder.
+In our chamber's configuration, the substrate holder is at the center of the chamber facing upwards, while the (five) sputtering guns are located at the top.
 The substrate is rotated in-plane throughout the whole deposition process to ensure homogeneous deposition layer over the whole surface.
-Our pre-deposition \textit{in-situ} cleaning of the substrate involves heating it up to $900$ \textrm{C} for $10$ \textrm{ min} then followed by a gentle bombardment of $\mathrm{Ar}^{+}$ ions at $400$ \textrm{C} for $5$ \textrm{min}.
+Our pre-deposition \textit{in-situ} cleaning of the substrate involves heating it up to 900\textdegree C for 10 min followed by a gentle bombardment of $\mathrm{Ar}^{+}$ ions at 400\textdegree C for 5 min.
 The substrate was oriented to face the ion gun squarely.
 For the $\mathrm{Nb}_{3}\mathrm{Sn}$ film deposition, we used a ``stack+anneal" process similar to the one in \cite{SundahlThesis}.
-Taking advantage of $\mathrm{Nb-Sn}$ phase diagram \cite{Charlesworth70}, an alternating $\mathrm{Nb}$ and $\mathrm{Sn}$ stacks with an excess $\mathrm{Sn}$ content ($\mathrm{Nb:Sn}$ ratio $\sim 2$) ``phase-locks" into the $\mathrm{Nb}_{3}\mathrm{Sn}$ composition when the excess $Sn$ evaporates during post-deposition annealing.
-For the first/base layer, $\mathrm{Nb}$ was sputtered in DC mode with $500$ \textrm{W} power and $3$ \textrm{mTorr} pressure at $600$ \textrm{C} for $20$ \textrm{min}.
-Then Sn layer was deposited on top of $\mathrm{Nb}$ in RF mode with $250$ \textrm{W} power and $30$ \textrm{mTorr} pressure at $100$ \textrm{C} for $15$ \textrm{ min}. $\mathrm{Nb}$ was deposited one more time as the capping (third) layer using the same parameters as the base layer for $3$ \textrm{min}.
-Finally, the substrate is \textit{in-situ} heated to $950$ \textrm{C} for \textrm{30} minutes to let the excess $\mathrm{Sn}$ evaporate before cooled down to room temperature.
-All the heating/cooling protocols always used a $30$ \textrm{ C/min} ramp rate.
-Our films are $\sim 100$ \textrm{nm} thick and resistivity measurements in PPMS (Quantum Design) confirmed its stoichiometry and homogeneity from their consistent $T_{c}=17.6$ \textrm{K} and RRR($300$\textrm{K}/$20$\textrm{K}) $\sim 4$ between samples across several batches; the stoichiometry was also checked by the SEM EDX (Hitachi SU3500, Oxford Instruments X-MAX-20).
+Taking advantage of the Nb-Sn phase diagram \cite{Charlesworth70}, an alternating $\mathrm{Nb}$ and $\mathrm{Sn}$ stacks with an excess $\mathrm{Sn}$ content (Nb:Sn ratio $\sim 2$) ``phase-locks" into the $\mathrm{Nb}_{3}\mathrm{Sn}$ composition when the excess Sn evaporates during post-deposition annealing.
+For the first/base layer, $\mathrm{Nb}$ was sputtered in DC mode with 500 W power and 3 mTorr pressure at 600\textdegree C for 20 min.
+Then, the Sn layer was deposited on top of $\mathrm{Nb}$ in RF mode with 250 W power and 30 mTorr pressure at 100\textdegree C for 15 min.
+Nb was deposited one more time as the capping (third) layer using the same parameters as the base layer for 3 min.
+Finally, the substrate was heated \textit{in-situ} to 950\textdegree C for 30 minutes to let the excess Sn evaporate before cooling down to room temperature.
+All the heating/cooling protocols consistently used a 30\textdegree C/min ramp rate.
+Our films are $\sim 100$ nm thick and resistivity measurements in PPMS (Quantum Design) indicated the correct Nb$_3$Sn stoichiometry and homogeneity in view of their consistently measured $T_{c}=17.6$ K and RRR($300$K/$20$K) $\sim 4$ between samples across several batches, which was corroborated by VSM measurements.
+Lastly, the stoichiometry was also checked by the SEM EDX (Hitachi SU3500, Oxford Instruments X-MAX-20).

 Figure 1 demonstrates certain physical properties of our films (panels \textbf{a} and \textbf{b}) and bridges (panels \textbf{c}-\textbf{f}).